STRUT for Dummies

-In a previous post I discussed the FOOT vowel of Standard British English, the rounded close-mid central vowel [ɵ].
+In a previous post I discussed the FOOT vowel of SSB, the rounded close-mid central vowel [ɵ].
 This post looks at the central area below FOOT, a large area of the vowel space where we can find considerable variation in quality with little functional load in terms of word contrast.

-And many R.P. speakers had a STRUT vowel still further from [ʌ], as exemplified in a clip which recently received attention on reddit.com, of the first ever broadcast in 1940 by the then Princess Elizabeth.
-Here are her just, love, comes:
+And many RP speakers had a STRUT vowel still further from [ʌ], as exemplified in a clip which recently received attention on reddit.com, of the first ever broadcast in 1940 by the then Princess Elizabeth.
+We can hear her [ɐ] for STRUT in just, love, comes:

-This [ɐ] vowel – which was quite widespread, as old recordings and films tell us – clearly overlaps with the international a vowel of Spanish and innumerable other languages, and makes it obvious why British colonials wrote the a of Hindi as “u” in chutney, bungalow, etc. Jones acknowedged a as a (non-R.P.) pronunciation of STRUT, and even recommended it as a second-best realisation for foreigners:
+This [ɐ] vowel – which was quite widespread, as old recordings and films tell us – clearly overlaps with the international a vowel of Spanish and innumerable other languages.
+Jones acknowledged a as a (non-RP) pronunciation of STRUT, and even recommended it as a second-best realisation for foreigners:

 If all efforts to obtain the precise sound ʌ fail, the best substitute is a, which bears a considerable resemblance to ʌ, and is actually used as a substitute for it in some English dialects (including London).

-What of commA?
-Jones defined it as ə, “a MIXED [= central] UNROUNDED VOWEL, HALF-OPEN and SLIGHTLY LOWERED”, adding that “the average English ə is very similar in sound to ʌ“.
+Jones defined the final vowel of commA as ə, “a MIXED [= central] UNROUNDED VOWEL, HALF-OPEN and SLIGHTLY LOWERED”, adding that “the average English ə is very similar in sound to ʌ“.
 He goes on:

 It varies slightly in quality according to its position in the word, being distinctly opener when final…